 The chain of proxy groups is specified by a string of semicolon separated entries, each group is a list of pipe separated hostnames 1.
 Multiple IP addresses behind a single proxy host name (DNS round-robin entry) are automatically transformed into a load-balanced group.
+In order to limit the number of proxy servers used from a round-robin DNS entry, set CVMFS_MAX_IPADDR_PER_PROXY.
+This also limits the perceived "hang duration" while CernVM-FS performs fail-overs.

 The DIRECT keyword for a hostname avoids using proxies.
 Note that the CVMFS_HTTP_PROXY parameter is necessary in order to mount.
 If you don't use proxies, set the parameter to DIRECT.